38473/3407-ClassB-Group1/User_stories.md

 * Estimated: 2 days

 # User Story 4:
-* Title: Customer communication
+* Title: AI Assistant Reservation System
-* Description: As an end user, I want to message my cleaner through the app, receive real-time notifications about my booking status, and leave a review after the service.
-This will help me stay informed and assist others in making better service choices.
-The system should support two-way messaging, push notifications, and a star-based review system with optional comments.
+* Description: As a service provider, I hope to reduce costs by using an AI assistant to answer customers' questions 24 hours a day and help them make service appointments.
+Users can fill in their address, phone number, date and cleaning time through the form sent by the AI.
-* Priority: Low
+* Priority: Medium
 * Effort Estimate: 2 days

 # User Story 5: